Home / Use Cases / Audiences / Families

 Scan for every member

-We search 1,000+ data broker and people-search sites for each family member covered by your plan.
+We search every place that knows you for each family member covered by your plan.
 You'll see a clear picture of what's published about your household and where.

 2